desmos-labs/desmos/x/posts/spec/02-concepts.md

 The poll results for each provided answer, represented each one by an `AnswerResult`.

 ##### Answer Result
-This field contains the result of a single poll provided answer
+This structure contains the result of a single poll provided answer

 ###### Answer Index
 The index of the answer within the post's `ProvidedAnswer` field associated to which these results.